theRealRobG/m3u8/README.md

 HLS defines a few attribute values using "slash separated lists".
 This library currently supports (strongly types) the `EXT-X-MEDIA:CHANNELS` attribute and the `EXT-X-STREAM-INF:REQ-VIDEO-LAYOUT` attribute.
-In the future it may also add support for `EXT-X-STREAM-INF:ALLOWED-CPC`.
 The support for each of these are built on top of what has been discussed above for `EnumeratedString` and `EnumeratedStringList`.

 Below is a demonstration of the features that each wrapping type provides:
 ```rust